-21. COURSES
+15. COURSES

 In order to ensure that a candidate will be competent to carry out the duties of higher rank to which they may be promoted, personnel will be required to undergo such courses as may be laid down from time to time.
-Such courses undertaken will be subject to the provisions of Defence Forces Regulations on Military Education and Training.
+Such courses undertaken will be subject to the provisions of Defence Force Regulations on Military Education and Training and Undertakings where eligible.